 20. Reading Difficulties—Dyslexia, Eye Tracking and Letter Recognition – Matthew Turton

 Dyslexia isn’t just a buzzword, but it also doesn’t have to be a life sentence.
 Children who struggle with reading may need different kinds of support.
 In this session, we will look at the varied root causes and symptoms of reading troubles, as well as tips to help struggling readers.
 Matthew Turton, an Educational Therapist with over 20,000 hours of experience working with children with learning disabilities at Breakthroughs in Learning, brings both his experience and passion for helping children enjoy reading.
 This session will give you insights and practical tips to apply in the classroom.
 Grades K – 6.

-21. Struggling Readers – Penny Greenburg
+21. Struggling Readers: Could it be Dyslexia? – Penny Greenburg

 22. Help for the Struggling Learner – Trix Bradley

 Do you have a child that struggles to learn?
 Have you tried numerous curriculum with minimal success?
 Together we will explore the foreign land of learning disabilities and come to a better understanding of the elements of homeschooling that are necessary to support struggling learners and empower YOU with knowledge and tools to help your child achieve success.

 23. Understanding the Right Brained Spatial Learner – Trix Bradley

 24. Why Homeschooling A Child With Unique Needs Is A Great Choice! – Diane Geerlinks